esmero/archipelago-deployment-live/README.md

 Composer install will take a little while and bring all your PHP libraries.

-Once done execute our setup script that will prepare your Drupal settings.php and bring some of the `.env` enviromental variables to the Drupal environment.
+Once done, execute our setup script that will prepare your Drupal `settings.php` and bring some of the `.env` enviromental variables to the Drupal environment.

 ```SHELL
 docker exec -ti esmero-php bash -c 'scripts/archipelago/setup.sh'